 - Prior to your fasting, set a goal.
 You must ask yourself what is the reason you are fasting for.

-- Ask forgiveness to the Lord for your sins.
+- Ask forgiveness from the Lord for your sins.
 Deny your fleshly desires while you fast.

 - Start with a small fast and focus on it.

 - Make yourself free while you fast.
 Don’t put yourself busy with other activities.